frankielp/CS420/Treasure_Island/report/Report.md

 			END FOR
 		END FOR
 		sort direction_count in descending order
-		pick two directions that are largest in direction_count END ELSE
+		pick randomly from two directions that are largest in direction_count END ELSE
-	move half number of steps in first direction move remaining steps in second direction
+	move agent
 	update agent's position on map
 ```